 If your relative has dementia, you need to be extra careful to mind your own health.
 And you need to develop strategies for coping with stress.

-Although working together as a team is optimal in elder care, that can be challenging in the case of dementia.
+Although working together as a team is optimal in eldercare, it can be challenging in the case of dementia.

 In the earlier stages, it is important that the person with dementia be involved in decision making.
-As the disease progresses, however, he or she will lose the ability to make reasoned decisions.
+As the disease progresses, however, they will lose the ability to make reasoned decisions.
 More than with other conditions, the role of the family will change.

 Determining when and how to phase out responsibility for decision making can be difficult.
 A care manager can give you a sense of the stage of dementia.
-He or she can help walk you through the formal diagnosis process.
-A care manager can also help you find resources now and to plan for the future.
+They can help walk you through the formal diagnosis process.
+A care manager can also help you find resources now and plan for the future.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.